haeringer/ansible-juniper/README.md

     eval `ssh-agent -s` && ssh-add ~/.ssh/id_rsa

+## Configuring host variables

+For information about the variables that are available through the templates, see https://github.com/haeringer/ansible-juniper/blob/master/host_vars/README.md

 ## Playbook options primer

     -l, --limit         Limit target devices in hosts files to a group or a single host, e.g. `-l reg1_loc1`